fishfolk/jumpy/book/src/multiplayer.md

 ### Relay

-When both players are on remote computers over internet, but STUN connection did not worked and router reconfiguration is not an option - there is a relay server available.
+When both players are on remote computers over internet, but STUN connection did not work and router reconfiguration is not an option - there is a relay server available.

 Relay server will introduce additional LAG - each packet will be forwarded through a server.